SiddharthManoj/CourseCheck/README.md

 I agree.
 I do think their should be some differentiator between the class rectangles to some extent.
 Not too much to overwhelm the user of course. - GO

 What about a tint reflecting how recently the seats opened up?
 So the rectangles would get progressively darker at varying steps.
 We could do something where maybe a week ago is the darkest and a minute ago is the brightest and do a log scale between them. - WA

+If you'd be up to do that then sure.
+That would also take care of my suggestion for highlighting changes for a class rectangle if a user switches back to our site from another tab or something. - GO

 #### Have each class rectangle link to web registration page so users can log in quickly